alex-spataru/HP-Spectre-4101dx-Hackintosh/README.md

 ## Issues

 - Although the touchpad/trackpad and the trackpad gestures work, click-and-select works awfully, which is kind of annoying.
 However, you can enable three finger drag to get around that issue.
-- During the boot process, the fan motors are activated at maximum speed.
+- ~~During the boot process, the fan motors are activated at maximum speed.
 After some minutes, the fans return to a normal speed and the computer stays relatively cold.
-However, the noise is pretty annoying.
+However, the noise is pretty annoying.~~ It was a mechanical/hardware issue, now the fans run normally.